PLaRoche/ryannielson.github.io/_posts/2014-07-20-sprite-lighting-in-unity.md

 ![Lit Sprites](/public/images/2014-07-20/lit_sprites.png "The camera tracking three targets (green and red)")

-I hope you found this short post useful.
+I hope you found this short post helpful.
 If you have any further questions please feel free to message me on Twitter [@RyanNielson](https://twitter.com/ryannielson) or comment on this post's page.